whyteaz/global.hackathon/TEAMS.md

 This is our page
 ================

-We are the UnknownException team... and our bio returns unknown exception.
+I am the UnknownException team... and my bio returns unknown exception.

 About your team
 ===========================

-We are two young coders who met on the #Hackathon chatroom.
+I am young coder from Markham, Ontario, Canada :)

 (Rushed, I know - never realized these pages were due so soon)

 About your skills and what you are going to do?
 =======
-We're planning to build something awesome :)
+I'm planning to build something awesome :)